 Ashley grew up in Richmond, Missouri and began her studies in dance at the age of three.
 She received her formal training at age nine from the Kansas City Ballet School on full merit scholarship.
 After spending her senior year as a Student Apprentice with KCB she went on to study Ballet and Journalism through Indiana University’s Jacobs School of Music.
 There she had the privilege of being coached by Violette Verdy, Cynthia Gregory, Helen Starr, Michael Vernon, and Deborah Wingert, and was awarded the Friends of Music Scholarship and the National Society of Arts and Letters award.

 Ashley is a passionate advocate for the power performance art gives to a community, and was honored in receiving the 2015 Artist Enrichment Grant for her choreography through the Kentucky Foundation for Women.
-This springboard has led her to collaborate with Louisville Free Public Library, 21c Museum Hotel, Kentucky Refugee Ministries, and a postponed residency at the Chateau Orquevaux in France set for 2021.
-After a day of dancing, Ashley teaches within the Louisville Ballet School, Core Fluency Pilates, and manages the mind. body. balance.
+This springboard has led her to collaborate with Louisville Free Public Library, 21c Museum Hotel, and Kentucky Refugee Ministries.
+After a day of dancing, Ashley teaches within The Louisville Ballet School, Core Fluency Pilates, and manages the mind. body. balance.
 Adult Division.